KSC0126/employeeformbuilder/README.md

 # Employeeformbuilder

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.Which is developed to play around with Angular 6 reactive forms.

 ## Development server